Teens love the video app TikTok. Do they love it too much?

 People have downloaded TikTok 1.65 billion times, the analysis firm Sensor Tower estimates.
 In 2019, it was the second-most downloaded app in the Apple and Google app stores, trailing only WhatsApp.
 Research firm eMarketer estimates that TikTok roughly doubled its U.S. user base to 37.2 million in 2019.

 Politics, of course, is still there; so is the social-media plague of misinformation.
-TikTok says it prohibits harmful misinformation.
+TikTok said it prohibits harmful misinformation.

 TikTok makes money from ads, and sometimes the campaigns aren't readily identifiable as ads.
 Companies can start hashtag-based "challenges" that invite users to participate by posting their own videos, often incorporating a particular dance or dance move.
 E.l.f.
 Cosmetics' "eyeslipsface" campaign, for example, had people wink and purse their lips to go with the lyrics of an original song.
 Users created 3 million videos, with 4 billion views.